 Looking for alternatives to Upwork?

-Both freelancers and businesses will benefit from this list of freelance job sites for marketers.
+Both freelancers and businesses will benefit from this list of freelance and remote job sites for marketers.
 If you're a freelancer, perhaps you've been one of the lucky ones who always has a steady stream of referrals, but it never hurts to have a backup plan, right?
 And we all know Upwork won't cut it.

 (Disclaimer: I'm in marketing, so these are skewed for marketers.
 If you're looking for developer sites, check out Bonsai's list here.)